 To take that a step further, trainers can also test to become a Certified Strength and Conditioning Specialist through the NSCA after earning a degree in exercise science.
 In my opinion the certifications you are looking for in your trainer are either NSCA-CPT, NSCA CSCS, ACSM CPT or any specialty within those organizations.

 This is why I call myself a strength coach and not a trainer.
 I hold the NSCA CSCS which, in my opinion, is the gold standard in training certifications.
-This doesn't mean that every trainer/ coach that holds this cert is going to be good or if they don’t have it that they are bad, but it's a place to start.
+This doesn't mean that every trainer/ coach that holds this certification is going to be good or if they don’t have it that they are bad, but it's a place to start.

 5) Does your trainer have a long term plan of progression for you that involves periodic evaluations and reassessment of goals?